 Finding New Ways To Solve Problems

 The path to warfare in court is something that always has collateral effects, especially on children.
 Everybody hurts in a divorce.
 Taking the high road with a clear vision is extremely gratifying in the long road for her clients.
-Because of her amazing mediation and conflict resolution skills, sometimes the fighting couples end up getting back together.
+Because of her amazing mediation and conflict resolution skills, sometimes the fighting couples get back together.
 That is talent and excellent communication.

 Beyond Money: There’s Value In Impacting A Life